 Learn how to make an informed decision about which subjects you should be taking to align with the College's academic progression policies.
 In this webinar, you'll learn more about:

-There are two ways that you can re-enrol in your selected teaching period (on campus and online):
+There are two ways that you can re-enrol in your selected teaching period:

 It is important that you progress through your course by following the order of subjects within your course structure.
 Ensuring that you’ve met the set pre- and co-requisites for individual subjects, will ensure that you have the assumed prior knowledge entering into more advanced subjects.
 To view the pre- and co-requisite subjects, regularly check your course structure in your degree's course brochure: